 Applying for Social Security Disability Insurance (SSDI) can be a complicated, drawn-out process, with many applications rejected initially.
 If you’re in a position where your condition is preventing you from working, SSDI can be crucial to maintaining a source of stable income.
-Medical records provide a foundation for your SSI disability application – they not only help move the process along but can increase your chances at qualifying for benefits.
+Medical records provide a foundation for your SSI disability application – they not only help move the process along but can increase your chances of qualifying for benefits.

 Medical Evidence Fundamentals